 VSBSX invests in fewer than 100 Treasury bond issues with maturities of between one and three years.
 And the lower risk is reflected in the averaged duration, which currently sits at just 1.9 years—so while a 1-percentage-point hike in interest rates would knock Vanguard Intermediate-Term Bond Index 6.2% lower, Vanguard Short-Term Treasury Index theoretically would only decline by 1.9%.
 The flip side?
 VSBSX wouldn’t rise as much if interest rates declined.

 But that’s OK, as long as you know what you’re buying!
-If all you want is portfolio protection that can still generate some yield (well above 4% currently), VSBSX is one of the best Vanguard mutual funds you can buy.
+If all you want is portfolio protection that can still generate some yield (just below 4% currently), VSBSX is one of the best Vanguard mutual funds you can buy.
 Or, if you prefer ETFs, you can purchase the Vanguard Short-Term Treasury ETF (VGSH, 0.04% expenses) instead.

 Want to learn more about VSBSX?
 Check out the Vanguard provider site.